 Veggies has catered and campaigned at the Green Festival, and the Peace Festival before it, for our entire 33 year history.
-We were pleased to be joined at the 2016 event by 5 other vegan caterers and many other artisan food producers, supporting the events’ new vegan ethos and building on a thirty+ year meat-free policy.
+We were pleased now to be joined by 10 other vegan caterers and other artisan food producers, supporting the events’ new vegan ethos and building on a thirty+ year meat-free policy.

-With your support it will be even bigger & better in 2017.
+This will be the 26th Nottingham Green Festival and with your support it will be even bigger & better in 2018.

 You are therefore encouraged to support the regular fundraising events and join in with the planning group meetings.

 Find full details at www.nottmgreenfest.org.uk/, find us on facebook and follow us on twitter.

 Come and meet our rescued farm animals: cows, pigs,horses, sheep etc and see the work that our registered charity does.